About Colin

 I am regularly asked if I have expertise in the area of law in which the dispute has arisen.
 In the great majority of cases I do not need specialist expertise – the parties have their own experts and I do not make decisions.
 My personal skills lie in building trust and encouraging parties to listen to each other.
 That is often the key to moving towards an agreement.

 Nothing is agreed until everything is agreed.
 Once an issue is agreed it can be ‘parked’ while other matters are addressed.
-The parties are, of course, at liberty to resolve some issues but not others if they wish so that the issues in subsequent litigation are narrowed.
-It may be that partial resolution helps the parties to agree outstanding matters in the period after the mediation whether or not there is further involvement from the mediator.
+The parties are, of course, at liberty to resolve some issues but

-It is a term of the Mediation agreement that the parties will attempt ‘in good faith’ to reach an agreement and the mediator will set out the ground rules at the outset of the mediation.
-Those ground rules require the mediator to try to ensure that the parties are on an equal footing and each has the opportunity to say what they wish to say with being interrupted.
-If those ground rules are not adhered to the mediator may terminate the mediation.
+parties will attempt ‘in good faith’ to reach an agreement and I will set out the ground rules at the outset of the mediation.
+Those ground rules require the me to try to ensure that the parties are on an equal footing

 Request a Mediation Session